kjecha/kjecha.github.io/_projects/1_project.md

 related_publications:
 ---

 The ability of certain animals to reproduce without the need for a mate calls into question the need for sex in the first place.
-Investigating how different species have transitioned from sexual to asexual reproduction shines a light on the benefits and consequences of each reproductive mode.
+Investigating how different species have transitioned from sexual to asexual reproduction shines a light on the benefits and consequences of these different reproductive modes.

 I am investigating the origin of all-female, parthenogenetic populations of the ladybug *Nephus voeltzkowi*.
-These populations are triploid, infected with *Wolbachia*, and of hybrid origin, all well-known features of transitions to parthenogenesis in insects.
-The presence of sexual populations without these characters gives us a unique opportunity to study which of these spurred the transition.
+These populations are triploid, are infected with the parthenogenesis-inducing bacteria *Wolbachia*, and are of hybrid origin.
+These are all well-known features insect lineages that have transisitioned to parthenogenesis.
+The presence of sexual populations without these characters gives us a unique opportunity to study which of these features originally spurred the transition.